ShreyasiPathak/multiinstance-learning-mammography/README.md

 ## Dataset
 We used 3 datasets in our work - CBIS (public dataset), VinDr (public dataset) and MGM (private dataset).
 We provide instructions on how to train and test our model on the 2 public datasets. <br/>
-- CBIS can be downloaded from [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629) <br/>
+- CBIS can be downloaded from [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629). <br/>
-- VinDr can be downloaded from [here](https://vindr.ai/datasets/mammo) <br/>
+- VinDr can be downloaded from [here](https://vindr.ai/datasets/mammo). <br/>

 ## How to train the model?
 1. Convert the dicom images to png with this [script](/src/data_processing/dicom_to_png.py). <br/>
-2. Convert the original png images to preprocessed png images (to remove irrelevant information and remove extra black background) according to our [image cleaning script](/src/data_processing/dicom_to_png.py). <br/>
+2. Convert the original png images to preprocessed png images (to remove irrelevant information and remove extra black background) according to our [image cleaning script](/src/data_processing/image_cleaning.py). <br/>
 3. Create the input csv file which contains the list of input instances and their corresponding groundtruth, for multi-instance and single-instance model training using the [script](/src/data_processing/input_csv_file_creation_cbis.py). <br/>
 4. Create the configuration file for storing input parameters for the code using this [config file creation script](/src/setup/config_file_creation.py).
-We have provided an example configuration file of our reproduction of single-instance model (GMIC-ResNet18) and our multi-instance learning models ES-Att$^{img}$ and ES-Att$^{side}$ for CBIS and VinDr.
-Please add your absolute input data path to the field "preprocessed_imagepath" and the path to your input csv file in the script.
+We have provided an example configuration file of our reproduction of single-instance model (GMIC-ResNet18) and our multi-instance learning models $ES-Att^{img}$ and $ES-Att^{side}$ for CBIS and VinDr.
+Please add your absolute input data path to the field "preprocessed_imagepath" and "SIL_csvfilepath" and "MIL_csvfilepath" in the script.
 5. Add this in your terminal or sbatch file (this is the path to wherever you have downloaded the src folder), otherwise the main script will not be able to find different modules:
    > export PYTHONPATH=/home/src
 6. Run the code as follows:
    > cd src <br/>
    > python train_eval/train.py --config_file_path /home/modelid31_viewsinclusionall_femodelresnet34_learningtypeSIL/ --num_config_start 0 --num_config_end 1 <br/>